Expressing Interest in Delivering an Off-Campus Field School or Harlow Program

-In the event of cancellation, the Dean will notify the faculty member responsible, the academic unit Head, the applicable Associate Dean of Humanities and Social Sciences, the Faculty of Humanities and Social Sciences’ Senior Financial Officer, the Go Abroad Coordinator, and the Communications Coordinator.
+In the event of cancellation, the Dean will notify the faculty member responsible, the academic unit Head, the applicable Associate Dean of Humanities and Social Sciences, the Faculty of Humanities and Social Sciences’ Senior Financial Officer, the Go Abroad Coordinator, and the Communications Advisor.
 It is the responsibility of the Head of Department to ensure that the faculty member contacts students individually to inform them of a program’s cancellation and that this is done in a timely and sensitive manner.
 With approval of the Dean and the Head of Department, a cancelled program may be eligible for deferral to a future year, subject to changes being made to the program in consultation with the Associate Dean.
 Such changes may include increased emphasis on the delivery of courses that are required for a departmental program and which are also eligible for interdisciplinary programs and/or for diploma or certificate programs.

 V. Post-approval Process.

 Step #1: Communicating Approval of the Field School to Staff.

 Once a field school has been approved, the Humanities and Social Sciences Senior Administrative Officer will notify the following (including start date, location and other unique aspects of the field school):

 - Humanities and Social Sciences’ Communications Officer and the Go Abroad Coordinator,

 - Humanities and Social Sciences’ Senior Advisor and the Manager of Interdisciplinary programs of the approval, including start date